bitcoinhealth/bitcoinhealth/README.md

 # BitcoinHealth Coin
-A new cryptocurrency based on Bitcoin source code for buying essential goods, hospital/medical payments, and medicines utilizing Amazon Web Services nodes.
+A new USA cryptocurrency based on Bitcoin source code for buying essential goods, hospital/medical payments, and medicines utilizing Cloud Web Services nodes.
+USA developed coin.
+Developed by former consultants at the CDC and US Govt. agencies.

 Launching in 2020.

+Currently in Beta Mode with working Core and Wallets.

 # What is Bitcoin Health?